Loading NuWatt Energy...

 20-year exemption

-Note: SMART 3.0 adders can increase your income: +$0.04/kWh for battery storage, +$0.05/kWh for low-income households.
+SMART 3.0 adders can increase your income: +$0.04/kWh for battery storage, +$0.05/kWh for low-income households.
 Adders stack on top of the base rate.
+With SMART battery adder + ConnectedSolutions, a battery can pay for itself in 3-4 years.

 Cambridge is in Eversource territory, which offers the highest ConnectedSolutions rates in MA.
 Solar+battery is especially popular among climate-conscious Cambridge homeowners.